Debra Paget: 20th Century-Fox

-Paget's first notable film role was as Teena Riconti in Cry of the City, a 1948 film noir directed by Robert Siodmak for 20th Century Fox studios, where the young 14 year-old actress played the girlfriend of a hoodlum played by 38 year-old Richard Conte.
+Paget's first notable film role was as Teena Riconti in Cry of the City, a 1948 film noir directed by Robert Siodmak for 20th Century Fox studios, where the 14-year-old actress played the girlfriend of a hoodlum played by 38-year-old Richard Conte.

 Fox liked her and signed her to a long-term contract.
-She had small roles in several subsequent motion pictures in the next year in: Mother Is a Freshman (1949), It Happens Every Spring (1949) and House of Strangers (1949).
+She had small roles in several subsequent motion pictures in the next year in Mother Is a Freshman (1949), It Happens Every Spring (1949) and House of Strangers (1949).

-Broken Arrow
+Early vehicles

 Paget's first vehicle for Fox was the successful Broken Arrow with James Stewart.
 At the age of 16, Paget played a Native American maiden, Sonseeahray ("morningstar"), who falls in love with Stewart's character.
 Stewart was 42 at the time.

-From 1950 to 1956, she took part in six original radio plays dramatized and performed for the nationwide audience on live radio broadcasts for the Family Theater.
-During those same years, she read parts in four episodes broadcast performing various recently released and upcoming theatrical feature movies on the Lux Radio Theatre program, sharing the microphone with such actors as Burt Lancaster, Tyrone Power, Cesar Romero, Ronald Colman, and Robert Stack.
-The latter set included dramatizations of two of her feature films.
+From 1950 to 1956, she took part in six original live radio plays broadcast nationally on Family Theater.
+During that same period, she read parts in four adaptations of recently released and upcoming theatrical feature films on the Lux Radio Theatre program, sharing the microphone with such actors as Burt Lancaster, Tyrone Power, Cesar Romero, Ronald Colman, and Robert Stack.
+She reprised two of her feature film roles in these broadcasts.

-Paget had a sizable role in Fourteen Hours (1951) and was reunited with Broken Arrow director Delmer Daves and star Jeff Chandler in Bird of Paradise (1951), playing a role similar to Broken Arrow.
+Paget had a sizable role in Fourteen Hours (1951) and was reunited with Broken Arrow director Delmer Daves and star Jeff Chandler in Bird of Paradise (1951), playing a similar role as that in Broken Arrow.

 Paget was the second female lead in Anne of the Indies (1951).
 She was third billed in Belles on Their Toes (1952) and second billed in Les Misérables (1952), playing Cosette.

 Paget was Robert Wagner's love interest in Stars and Stripes Forever (1952) and Prince Valiant (1954).
 In 1953, wearing a blonde wig, she auditioned along with Anita Ekberg and Irish McCalla, among others, for the starring role in Sheena, Queen of the Jungle, which went to McCalla.

-Princess of the Nile
+Leading roles

 Fox finally gave Paget top billing with the swashbuckler and historical fiction epic Princess of the Nile (1954), co-starring Jeffrey Hunter.
 The film was not a notable success at the box office.
 However, during the year after Princess of the Nile was released, the fan mail Paget received at 20th Century-Fox studios was topped only by that for Marilyn Monroe and Betty Grable.

-Paget had a substantial supporting role in Demetrius and the Gladiators (1954), starring Victor Mature, the Biblical / New Testament / Roman Empire sequel to the earlier The Robe, (1953), starring Richard Burton, Jean Simmons and Victor Mature.
-Like the first film, it was a massive commercial success.
+Paget had a substantial supporting role in Demetrius and the Gladiators (1954), starring Victor Mature, the sequel to the earlier The Robe (1953), starring Richard Burton, Jean Simmons and Victor Mature.
+Like the first film, it was a commercial success.
 She was Dale Robertson's love interest in The Gambler from Natchez (1954) and played another Native American in the next year's White Feather (1955), playing the sister of Jeffrey Hunter's character, and lover of Robert Wagner's character.